161st Infantry Regiment (United States): World War II

 When the 41st Infantry Division was ordered into federal service on 16 September 1940, it was still configured as a square division with two brigades each of two infantry regiments, of which one was the 161st Infantry.
-Initially ordered to Camp Murray, Washington on 20 September 1940, the division was transferred to Fort Lewis, Washington on 20 March 1941.
+Initially ordered to Camp Murray on 20 September 1940, the division was transferred to Fort Lewis, Washington on 20 March 1941.
 Between 5 June and 2 July 1941 the 41st participated in the IX Corps maneuvers at Hunter Liggett Military Reservation, California.
-Returning to Washington, the division next participated in the Fourth Army maneuvers at Fort Lewis from 15 through 30 August 1940.
+Returning to Washington, the division next participated in the Fourth Army maneuvers at Fort Lewis from 15 through 30 August 1941.

 With the 41st Division being reconfigured to the new triangular division configuration with three infantry regiments, the 161st was considered excess.
 The War Department ordered the 161st Infantry to the Philippines to reinforce American forces there in anticipation of a possible Japanese invasion; the Japanese attacked Hawaii and the Philippines before the 161st was to depart San Francisco.
 In reaction, the War Department directed the 161st to Hawaii to reinforce the defenses there.
 The regiment sailed from San Francisco on 16 December 1941, arriving in Hawaii on 21 December.
 On 17 February 1942, the 161st Infantry was reassigned from the 41st Division to the Hawaiian Department.
 On 23 July 1942, with the inactivation of the 24th Infantry Division's 299th Infantry Regiment, whose ranks had been depleted through the transfer of many Nisei (second-generation Japanese-Americans) in order to form the 100th Infantry Battalion, the War Department reassigned the 25th Infantry Division's 298th Infantry Regiment to the 24th Infantry Division, and replaced it on 3 August 1942 with the 161st Infantry.

 The 161st, along with the rest of the 25th Infantry Division, was alerted for shipment to Guadalcanal to reinforce the American forces already there and to provide sufficient combat strength to allow the US XIV Corps to launch offensive operations to destroy the Japanese forces on the island.
 The 25th was reconfigured into three regimental combat teams (RCT).
 The 161st RCT was composed of the 161st Infantry, the 89th Field Artillery Battalion and other combat support units under the command of Colonel Clarence A. Orndorff.
 The 25th departed Hawaii at the end of November 1942.